liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 If `jabber.import.user.enabled` is set to `false`, users need to create their Jabber account and add buddies manually.
 They have to create their accounts using the same screen name and password they use in the portal.
 If they don't, the Chat portlet won't be able to connect to their Jabber account.

 Alternatively, since Openfire integrates with LDAP, if you are using Openfire and your portal is also using LDAP for authentication, you can disable the `jabber.import.user.enabled` property.

+Next, let's look at how you can integrate your email addresses with Lifray's Mail portlet.

 ## Mail